frenetic-lang/frenetic/guide/05-OxLearning.md

   is accessible through port _N_, then the routing module forwards the packet directly out of port _N_.
 (If the table does not have an entry for _X_, it simply floods the packet.)

-A learning switch is therefore much more efficient than the repeater you have used for connectivity so far.

 ### The Learning Switch Function